Willowusu/flutter-php-login/README.md

 flutter login with php as the backend and mysql serving as the database

 copy folder flutter_login to xampp/htdocs

-open phpmyadmin in your browser and import database login_flutter.sql Cek your IPADDRESS, open cmd write ipconfig and press enter change code in file api.dart to class Api { static String url = "http://IPADDRESS/flutterlogin/check.php"; static String regis = "http://IPADDRESS/flutterlogin/register.php"; }
+open phpmyadmin in your browser and import database login_flutter.sql

+change code in file api.dart to

+class Api { static String url = "http://IPADDRESS/flutterlogin/check.php"; static String regis = "http://IPADDRESS/flutterlogin/register.php"; }